-The Northern & Remote Community Recreation Fund (NRCRF) is an initiative of ISWO's Well Nation program.
+The Northern & Remote Communities Recreation Fund (NRCRF) is an initiative of Indigenous Sport & Wellness Ontario (ISWO) under the Well Nation program.
 The program is intended to increase opportunities for participation in sport, recreation, and physical activity while building community capacity and decreasing behaviours that can have long-term negative consequences.
 The NRCRF supports projects that utilize sport and recreation as a positive agent to impact social change, helping to achieve social development outcomes in northern and remote Indigenous communities.
-The fund is also focused on removing barriers, providing access to resources and decreasing at-risk behaviours, which can have long-term negative consequences Proposals that outline how culturally grounded sport, recreation and physical activity opportunities will support overall wellness will be considered for funding.
+The fund is also focused on removing barriers, providing access to resources and decreasing at-risk behaviours, which can have long-term negative consequences.
+Proposals that outline how culturally grounded sport, recreation and physical activity opportunities will support overall wellness will be considered for funding.